What Do Dietitians Do?

 Dietitians and cancer care

-Alison Meagher, RD, senior registered dietitian, Scripps MD Anderson Cancer Center, guides cancer patients though their journey, making sure they have the nutrients needed to fuel the fight at every step.
+Alison Meagher, RD, senior registered dietitian, Scripps Cancer Center, guides cancer patients though their journey, making sure they have the nutrients needed to fuel the fight at every step.
 She says it’s all about giving patients the tools they need to adapt to changing situations, weeding out false information and finding ways patients can still enjoy the foods they love.

 “One of my biggest goals is to empower and educate my patients on how to eat so they can maintain their strength during cancer treatment and tolerate it more effectively,” Meagher says.